Canara Engineering College: Technical & Cultural Events

 Canara Engineering College hosts several events with the association of various technical chapters in the college.
 "Aakriti" is the annual national level Technical & Cultural event of the college.
 Several other events like INNOVATE, TECHNOPHILIA, TECHGURU, EMERGIA, CIPIX maintains associations of various technical chapters in the college.

-Aakriti20 will be celebrated from 27 February to 29 February.

-Currently the principal of the college is Dr Nagesh H R.
+College has had a successful quiz club over the years winning a good number of competitions.
+Most Notably, Winning the first place in General Quiz in VTU's annual youth fest for the year 2018 a reputed competition where hundreds of colleges affiliated to the university had taken part.